flowground/amazonaws-com-chime-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### LogoutUser
-### Logs out the specified user from all of the devices they are currently logged into.
+> Logs out the specified user from all of the devices they are currently logged into.<br/>

 #### Input Parameters
 * `operation` - _required_